asimpletune/craigslist-roommate-ad/ad.md

 ### Sydney
 Sydney wants to meet you.

+### Reno
+Reno, full time agent of Goldman Sachs, however secretly undercover to bring down the system.
+Builds drones while riding motorcycles, and has been occasionally known to breath fire.
+Also likes to chill.

+### LUKE

+I like to kyte surf and golf cart.

-### J-RAD
+### Ahmed
 (copied from his "about" section on facebook)
 About
-Ask for Jared's work info
+Ask for Ahmed's work info
-Ask for Jared's high school
+Ask for Ahmed's high school

 Lives in San Francisco, California
 No relationship info to show
-Ask for Jared's phone number
+Ask for Ahmed's phone number
-Ask for Jared's email
+Ask for Ahmed's email
-Ask for Jared's address
+Ask for Ahmed's address
-Ask for Jared's birthday
+Ask for Ahmed's birthday
-Ask for Jared's name pronunciation
+Ask for Ahmed's name pronunciation

-### Reno
-Reno, full time agent of Goldman Sachs, however secretly undercover to bring down the system.
-Builds drones while riding motorcycles, and has been occasionally known to breath fire.
-Also likes to chill.

-### Emily
-Emily is pretty okay sometimes.
-She is 30 and moved to SF a couple of weeks ago for a marketing consulting gig.
-Originally from Denver, Emily likes running, coed sports, hiking and telling jokes that she thinks are funny.
-She works a 9-5 and likes to spend her free time exploring the city and spending time in wine country.

 ### birds
 There're some birds living in the backyard.
 You have to be cool with them.